 “Yes, what is this all about?”
 I asked rhetorically.
 I felt that I was certainly able to intellectually approach those questions, but I did not feel emotionally up to it in that moment.

 “Let’s talk about that some more soon,” was all I offered.

 Eventually, only Joe Hall and Mel remained talking, and when I finally walked Mel to his car, he turned and said, “We should get together and talk about Terumasa’s questions.
 I’d really like that.”

-We set up an outside table up on the hill at the wildlife sanctuary, with lights and a table full of dinner.
+We set up an outside table up on the hill at our non-profit wildlife sanctuary, with lights and a table full of dinner.
 Nami came up with Terumasa and we invited them to sit down.
 It took a little while for Terumasa to realize that this was a party for him.
 He laughed loudly when he realized this was a surprise for him!

 We filled our tea cups and touched them together for our toast, reciting the words of a little cartoon – Love Is…